Does Harry Styles Have A Future In Comedy?

 Advertisement

-Styles didn't even break a sweat when Handler asked him if he'd heard the rumour that he has four nipples.
+Styles didn't even break a sweat when Handler asked him if he'd heard the rumor that he has four nipples.
 The host was probably expecting a simple "yes" or "no" for that one — but instead, Styles' response was "correct."
-Yep, he validated the rumour — apparently, he has a lower set of nipples in addition to the standard ones.
+Yep, he validated the rumor — apparently, he has a lower set of nipples in addition to the standard ones.

 The most interesting tidbit, though, came when Handler asked Styles whether he thinks he's best at singing, acting, or dancing.
 Most of us would probably expect the artist to say singing, considering it's what made him famous — but he actually said dancing.
 Oh, and the one "product" he's using for his hair is "vegetables."